 If you or someone you love is struggling with an opioid addiction, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about treatment plans and programs that can work well for your specific needs.

 Substance Abuse and Mental Health Services Administration.
-“Key substance use and mental health indicators in the United States: Results from the 2018 National Survey on Drug Use and Health.”
+“Key Substance Use and Mental Health Indicators in the United States: Results from the 2018 National Survey on Drug Use and Health.”
 August 2019.
-Accessed October 24, 2019.
+Accessed June 26, 2020.